The Five Stages Of A Timeshare Resale Scam

 1.)
 A Timeshare Resale Company Solicits You To Offer Help

-You want to “get rid of” your timeshare, and this organization wants to help!
+You want to “get rid of” your timeshare, and this random resale organization wants to help!
 Sounds like a perfect fit right?
 Probably not.

-Be cautious of any timeshare resale company that reaches out to you first with a resale solicitation, particularly if they make claims that the market for your vacation property is particularly “hot” or if they promise they have buyer requests already lined up.
-Before you go any further with the company, search online for complaints and, more importantly, research them with the Attorney General and the local consumer protection agencies in the state where the reseller is located.
+Be cautious of any timeshare resale company that reaches out to you first with a resale solicitation, particularly if they make claims that the market for your vacation property is particularly “hot” or if they promise they have buyer’s waiting and already lined up to purchase.
+Before you go any further with the timeshare resale company, search online for complaints and, more importantly, research them with the Attorney General and the local consumer protection agencies in the state where the reseller is located.

 2.)
 The Company Requests Fees Upfront

-Some timeshare resale scams have bilked consumers for thousands of dollars.
+Some resale scams have bilked timeshare owners for thousands of dollars.

 Remember that, as our own Michael D. Finn shared some experience with creditcardguide.com.
 Timeshares generally have very little value on the secondary market.
 Many owners will offer their timeshare on eBay for as little as a few dollars and to be even more competitive, actually offer to cover closing costs or transfer fees themselves.